Instant Pot (or Slow Cooker) Low-Carb Green Chile Pork Taco Bowl (Video)

 While the meat is cooking, follow instructions to make Best Easy Cauliflower Rice.
 If you’re adding the Poblano Chili Pepper, cook that for a few minutes in the olive oil right after you remove the garlic pieces (before you add the riced cauliflower).
 If you’re using frozen cauliflower in a bag, you may need two bags to get enough rice for this amount of meat.

 To serve, put cauliflower rice mixture into the bottom of a serving bowl and top with a generous amount of the hot saucy pork mixture.
 Squeeze lime over if desired, and top with grated Mexican Blend Cheese and sour cream, plus any other taco toppings as desired.
+(If this makes more than you’ll eat in one meal I would refrigerate the pork and the cauliflower rice separately.
+Then reheat, layer in a bowl, and add toppings for another meal later in the week.

 To Make Green Chile Pork in a Slow Cooker: